Contents

 Any claim you make will be handled by your insurance company’s claims department or possibly a claims agent they appointed to act on their behalf.

 As such, Cover4Caravans doesn’t process your claim.
-However, we are committed to helping you progress through the procedures, and your dedicated Account Handler will be more than happy to offer his or her assistance in the event you are unsure how to go forward.
+However, we are committed to helping you progress through the procedures, and a dedicated Account Handler will be more than happy to offer his or her assistance in the event you are unsure how to go forward.

 We do not believe our responsibilities end at the time you purchase a policy, and we will be with you every step of the way, if you need us to be, when you are processing your claim through the insurance company’s systems.